Ryuhou-Kai/Kai/README.md

 >Tested with clion.

 >[!WARNING]
->Known to have problems with code editors who don't provide a toolchain, e.g vs code
+>Known to have problems with code editors who don't provide a toolchain on windows, e.g vs code, work wizhout issues on linux!
+I use Arch btw